okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 To check if the nodes are up, run `kubectl get node`.

 Then, we can again run `kubectl run hello-minikube ... `

+If you have issues hit up `https://www.digitalocean.com/community/tutorials/how-to-set-up-time-synchronization-on-ubuntu-16-04` for date syncing.